hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 		# ringos add-disk-to-ring -f /root/ring-building/container.builder -i <Proxy nodes IP address> -p <port> -d <disk label> -w <weight> -r <region> -z <zone>

 **Recommendation**:

-* It is recommended to set zone as 2 for scale-out Proxy nodes and region remains 1.

 * Add a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually increase by 25% until it becomes 100%.
 The initial weight is 25.